ekkus93/CarND-Behavioral-Cloning-P3/writeup.md

 Originally, I extracted the lane lines using a Canny filter and a Hough transform and merged them with the original image.
 Below are images with the lane lines merged onto the original images of the track.
 This is just to show that the lane lines are lined up well with the actual lane lines of the track.
 ![][image4]

 Initially, I tried training the model with just the lane lines but there were places along the track which only had one lane line.
 Using the lane lines alone wasn't enough information for the model to predict the correct steering angle.
-In those cases, the car would just drive off the road.
+In those cases, the car would just drive off the road after crossing the bridge.
 Adding back the RBG layers gives the model more information for the model to try to make a correct prediction for the cases where the lane lines alone wasn't enough.

 I ended up adding the lane lines as a separate layer.
 I could have merged it with the original image of the track above.
 Having it as a separate layer simplifies training by not having the model have to learn how to extract the lane lines from the merged image.
 ![][image3]